lab1092/blender-manual_ja/manual/lighting/shadows.rst

 ), ray-traced shadows are obtained by casting rays from a regular light source, uniformly and in all directions.
 The ray-tracer then records which pixel of the final image is hit by a ray light, and which is not.
 Those that are not are obviously obscured by a shadow.

 Each light casts rays in a different way.
-For example, a :guilabel:`Spot` light casts rays uniformly in all directions within a cone.
+For example, a *Spot* light casts rays uniformly in all directions within a cone.
-The :guilabel:`Sun` light casts rays from a infinitely distant point, with all rays parallel to the direction of the :guilabel:`Sun` light.
+The *Sun* light casts rays from a infinitely distant point, with all rays parallel to the direction of the *Sun* light.

 For each additional light added to the scene, with ray-tracing enabled, the rendering time increases.
 Ray-traced shadows require more computation than buffered